Dynamical evolution of massive perturbers in realistic multi-component galaxy models I: implementation and validation: Results

-Now, we consider the MP evolution under the combined DF effect of all galactic components.
-In Fig.~\ref{fig:multi_plane_standard}, we show, from top to bottom, how the radial separation, the $z$ component of the angular momentum (normalised to its initial value), and the eccentricity of a MP orbiting in the galactic mid-plane evolve.
-We here compare the evolution obtained with our semi-analytical setup, as described in Section~\ref{sec:method} (solid lines), and with N-body simulations (dashed lines).
-From the figure, we can infer that our setup can qualitatively catch the relevant phenomenology of the evolution, such as the trends shown by the angular momentum and eccentricity, but the timescales are not exactly reproduced.
-Indeed, although the evolution of a prograde orbit (left panel) seems to be well recovered by our framework, the same does not hold when looking at an initially retrograde trajectory (right panel), in which the semi-analytical decay looks faster.
+We now proceed to validate our semi-analytical implementation against full N-body simulations.
+In Fig.~\ref{fig:multi_plane_standard}, we show, from top to bottom, the time evolution of radial separation, the $z$ component of the angular momentum (normalised to its initial value), and the eccentricity of a MP orbiting in the galactic mid-plane (i.e. co-planar with the galactic disc). \footnote{As in \citet{Bonetti2020}, the eccentricity is found by assuming instantaneous conservation of energy and angular momentum and solving for the two radial roots (i.e. peri- and apocentre) such that the radial velocity vanishes.
+The orbital inclination is instead computed by finding the angle between the angular momentum and the $z$ axis.} We here compare the evolution obtained with our semi-analytical setup, as described in Section~\ref{sec:method} (solid lines), and with N-body simulations (dashed lines).
+From the figure, we can infer that our semi-analytical setup can qualitatively catch the relevant phenomenology of the evolution displayed by the N-body simulations, such as the trends shown by the angular momentum and eccentricity.
+For instance, in the prograde case we clearly observe that DF is responsible for a quite rapid circularisation of the MP orbit well before the MP enters the bulge-dominated region ($\lesssim 1$ kpc), while in the initially retrograde case, first DF greatly increases the orbital eccentricity until the angular momentum reverses, then when the orbit becomes prograde it again promotes the circularisation.
+Despite we can capture the behaviour of the N-body runs, still the timescales are not exactly reproduced.
+Indeed, although the evolution of a co-planar prograde orbit (left panel) seems to be well recovered by our framework, the same does not hold when looking at an initially co-planar retrograde trajectory (right panel), in which the semi-analytical decay looks faster.
 Such differences, however, can be interpreted by reminding that also the N-body simulations have some limitations and a fair comparison with our semi-analytical framework has to necessarily take into account the limited spatial and mass resolution of N-body runs.
 Specifically, we need to consider that in N-body codes all interactions below the softening length get considerably weakened and, as a consequence, the resulting DF force acting on a MP is smaller with respect to an ideal and arbitrarily resolved physical system \citep[see, e.g.][]{Tremmel2015,Pfister2017}.

 To account for the limited N-body resolution we can act on the parameters that enter the expression of the DF force.
 According to equation~\eqref{eq:pmin_rot}, we can observe that the minimum impact parameter $p_{\rm min}$ depends on the MP velocity and specifically for the disc DF it depends on the relative velocity between the MP and the surrounding medium.
 A small $p_{\rm min}$ translates into larger DF accelerations through the term $\ln(1+\Lambda^2)$.
 For the retrograde case, $v_{\rm rel}$ can be quite large, therefore $p_{\rm min}$ can decrease significantly, becoming smaller than the softening length of the N-body simulation.
 To assess the influence of the softening in the N-body framework we thus force the minimum impact parameter $p_{\rm min}$ to be larger than 2.8 times the Plummer-equivalent softening length of the corresponding particle type, i.e. halo, bulge or disc.
 The evolution resulting from softened semi-analytical setup is shown in Fig.~\ref{fig:multi_plane_soft} with blue lines.
 Both the prograde and retrograde orbits (left and right panel respectively) now show a slower decay, and in particular the retrograde case appears to be much more similar to the N-body evolution.
 The prograde inspiral however seems now too slow.